Magical realism: Science fiction

 While science fiction and magical realism both bend the notion of what is real, toy with human imagination, and are forms of (often fantastical) fiction, they differ greatly.
-Bower's cites Aldous Huxley's Brave New World as a novel that exemplifies the science fiction novel's requirement of a "rational, physical explanation for any unusual occurrences."
-Huxley portrays a world where the population is highly controlled with mood enhancing drugs, which are controlled by the government.
-In this world, there is no link between copulation and reproduction.
-Humans are produced in giant test tubes, where chemical alterations during gestation determine their fates.
-Bowers argues that, "The science fiction narrative's distinct difference from magical realism is that it is set in a world different from any known reality and its realism resides in the fact that we can recognize it as a possibility for our future.
+Bower's cites Aldous Huxley's Brave New World as a novel that exemplifies the science fiction novel's requirement of a "rational, physical explanation for any unusual occurrences".
+The protagonists' dystopian experiences, while fantastical, are communicated in reference to real-life technologies and social developments, such as industrialization, mood-altering chemicals, or in vitro fertilisation.
+Bowers argues that "The science fiction narrative's distinct difference from magical realism is that it is set in a world different from any known reality and its realism resides in the fact that we can recognize it as a possibility for our future.
 Unlike magical realism, it does not have a realistic setting that is recognizable in relation to any past or present reality."

-Major authors and works
+Major works and authors

 Although critics and writers debate which authors or works fall within the magical realism genre, the following authors represent the narrative mode.
 Within the Latin American world, the most iconic of magical realist writers are Jorge Luis Borges, Isabel Allende, and Nobel Laureate Gabriel García Márquez, whose novel One Hundred Years of Solitude was an instant worldwide success.

 García Márquez confessed: "My most important problem was destroying the line of demarcation that separates what seems real from what seems fantastic."
 Allende was the first Latin American woman writer recognized outside the continent.
 Her best-known novel, The House of the Spirits, is arguably similar to García Márquez's style of magical realist writing.
 Another notable novelist is Laura Esquivel, whose Like Water for Chocolate tells the story of the domestic life of women living on the margins of their families and society.
 The novel's protagonist, Tita, is kept from happiness and marriage by her mother.
 "Her unrequited love and ostracism from the family lead her to harness her extraordinary powers of imbuing her emotions to the food she makes.
 In turn, people who eat her food enact her emotions for her.
 For example, after eating a wedding cake Tita made while suffering from a forbidden love, the guests all suffer from a wave of longing.
-The Mexican Juan Rulfo pioneered the exposition through a non-linear structure with his short novel Pedro Páramo that tells the story of Comala both as a lively town in times of the eponymous Pedro Páramo and as a ghost town through the eyes of his son Juan Preciado who returns to Comala to fulfil a promise to his dead mother.
+The Mexican author Juan Rulfo pioneered the exposition through a non-linear structure with his short novel Pedro Páramo that tells the story of Comala both as a lively town in times of the eponymous Pedro Páramo and as a ghost town through the eyes of his son Juan Preciado who returns to Comala to fulfil a promise to his dead mother.